Sustainability / GovernanceCorporate Governance

 - 1Basic Policy

-- (3)To ensure objectivity, transparency, and validity regarding compensation, the Board of Directors makes its decision following deliberations based on recommendations made by the Nomination and Compensation Committee.
+- (3)To ensure objectivity, transparency, and validity regarding compensation, the Board of Directors makes its decisions following deliberations based on recommendations made by the Nomination and Compensation Committee.

 - 2Basic Policy on Compensation